Mikayil Jabbarov: Work at the Ministry of Economy

 Among the heroes of the Second Karabakh War are 146 employees of the Ministry of Economy, who the Minister holds regular meetings with.

 In accordance with the order of Azerbaijani President Ilham Aliyev, the "Socio-economic development strategy for 2022-2026 of the Republic of Azerbaijan" has been approved.
 Commenting on the significance of the document, Minister of Economy Mikayil Jabbarov noted that the working groups created during the preparation of the document were led by the heads of the relevant fields and ministries: "Our main goals are the welfare of the society, integration of Azerbaijan's economy into the global value chain, as well as the intensification of innovative orientation and financial stability of the national economy.”

+2021 - At the initiative of Minister of Economy Mikayil Jabbarov, projects were implemented to increase the comprehensive professional training of employees of the Ministry of Economy.
+For this purpose, the “Path to Success” career development program was launched.
+The Minister of Economy emphasized the important role of the competition in identifying people with a high level of intelligence, management qualities, knowledge and skills, training new generation managers and establishing the reserve personnel base for managerial positions.

+2021-2023 - In order to ensure the revival and economic reintegration of Karabakh, a number of measures are being taken for developing the region’s industrial potential.
+By the end of 2022, the investments in the industrial zones located in the liberated territories had reached 100 million manats.

+According to the information on the social network accounts of Minister of Economy Mikayil Jabbarov, new residents have been registered in the Industrial Park in Aghdam and the “Araz Valley Economic Zone” Industrial Park in Jabrayil district.
+By October 2023, more than 20 million manats had been invested in the Aghdam Industrial Park in Aghdam and the “Araz Valley Economic Zone” Industrial Park in Jabrayil district.

-The Ministry of Science and Education and the Ministry of Economy of Azerbaijan have launched the project entitled the "IT-Academy".
+21 June 2022 - The Ministry of Science and Education and the Ministry of Economy of the Republic of Azerbaijan launched the “IT-Academy” educational project for those who want to acquire a new profession in the digital field.
 Minister of Economy Mikayil Jabbarov said that the goal of the IT Academy is to train professionals in the field of information technology, facilitate the development of the country's IT market, as well as accelerate digitalization in the education system.
+The implementation of the project will create new opportunities for the promotion of innovative activities among young people, the training of information technology specialists, engineers, inventors and scientists and the development of the competitive human capital.